Seahorse - Indonesia LiveaboardInquiry

 Aluminum 80 CF diving tank, diving weights, weight belts.

 All meals and snacks on board.
-Drinking water, hot drinks (The, coffee, milk, chocolate),
+Drinking water, hot drinks (Tea, coffee, milk, chocolate) and soft drinks

 Beers, wines and liquors.